-OroCRM’s community edition is its free open source product that you can download onto Windows, Linux, and Mac operating systems.
-OroCRM includes a visual pipeline management tool as well as ecommerce integrations, like the Magneto Abandoned Cart extension to create specific alerts or ZenDesk to enhance your customer service.
-The community edition, however, does not include Outlook integration or sales and territory management.
+OroCRM’s Community edition is its free open source product you can download onto Windows, Linux, and Mac operating systems.
+It includes a visual pipeline management tool as well as ecommerce integrations, like the Magento Abandoned Cart extension to create specific alerts or Zendesk to enhance your customer service.
+The Community edition, however, does not include Outlook integration or sales and territory management.

-The Enterprise plan costs $21,240 for 10 users over a three-year period, or $59 per user per month.
-This plan includes access to all the features of the free community edition, but also provides teams with the ability to manage sales territories, multiple organizations, and handle multiple currencies.
+The Enterprise plan costs $35,000 for 25 users or $117 per user, per month.
+This plan includes access to all the features of the free Community edition, but also provides teams with the ability to manage sales territories, multiple organizations, and handle multiple currencies.
 The Enterprise plan also comes with Outlook integration and technical support.

 What OroCRM Is Missing